Cookie preferences

 a.
 Mandatory provisions:

-As mentioned above, in Spain distribution agreements are atypical and the general rules and principles of contract law apply.
+As mentioned above, in Spain, distribution agreements are atypical, and the general rules and principles of contract law apply.
 In distribution agreements, therefore, the principles of good faith and mutual trust govern the preliminary negotiations.
+According to Spanish Supreme Court’s case law, the disclosure of pre-contractual information must be sufficient and accurate so as to allow the parties to form their will to conclude the contract in light of its elements, being the limit the causes that would generally render contracts null and void.
 The duty of confidentiality must be stated expressly or tacitly.

 In the specific case of a franchise agreement, the obligation to provide pre-contractual information is governed by Art.
 62.2 Regulation of Retail Trade Act and by Art.
-3 Royal Decree 201/2010 of 26 February 2010, which governs the exercise of commercial activity under the franchise system and the communication of data to the register of franchisors.
+3 Royal Decree 201/2010 of 26 February 2010, which regulates the exercise of commercial activity under the franchise system and the communication of data to the register of franchisors.
+Such pre-contractual information includes the franchisor’s proof of identification, proof of having a license of use of the trademark and other distinctive signs belonging to the franchisor, the object and scope of the franchise agreement, the structure of the franchise network in Spain, or the basic features of the franchise agreement, among others.

 b.
 Information to be disclosed: